 Scaffolding their Learning

 I let children build on their own for a long time, and then every once in a while, I drop in a new hint.
-Like the hint that if you stack one block so it perfectly lines up with the one below, the tower will be more stable than when they’re not well aligned.
+Like the hint that when you add a new block, you want to make sure it perfectly lines up with the one below.
+The tower will be more stable than when they’re not well aligned.
 Or the hint that a wider base makes a more stable tower.
 Or that mixing materials can sometimes make a stronger tower.
+Or that attaching things together with tape, string or rubber bands might make it stronger.
 Or that a tripod – three points of contact is generally more stable than something balanced on two points…

-For older kids, you can flip that around, and challenge them to build something on a narrow base – how many items can they stack on top of one single block?
+For older kids, you can flip the stable base idea around, and challenge them to build something on a narrow base – how many items can they stack on top of one single block?

 An important science skill is communication – recording and sharing your work.
 This is a great project for practicing that.
 (And it also works well if you’re trying to work from home – you can encourage your child to work on their own a lot, but give them a concrete plan for how and when they can check in with you to show you their best work.)
 So, I’d say “Build all the towers you want today.
 When you’ve built your very best tower, whether it’s your tallest, your prettiest, or your sturdiest, call me over and I’ll take a picture of it.
 Then you can draw a picture of it, and write a description to remember what you did.”

 For more ideas about building towers, including links to fun videos about tower building (Curious George, Pingu, and Daniel’s Tiger all have episodes), check out my Towers lesson plan.

 If you want more building ideas, check out my post on structures.

 […] to have on hand at home.
 In the past week, I’ve written posts on the Science of Sound and Engineering Tall Towers that are good starting […]